5 Ways To Stop Sabotaging Relationships

 Low self-esteem can affect you in every area of your life.
 If this is what you're struggling with, make an appointment to talk with a counselor to start addressing how to build your self-esteem and self-worth.
 This will not only improve your relationship but every area of your life.

 No, there's not just one person out there for everyone, but there are some people who will be a better fit for you than others.
-Look at the past relationships that you've had and see if you can spot similarities in the people that you date.
+Look at past relationships that you've had and see if you can spot similarities in the people that you date.
 It could be that you are sabotaging your relationships because, deep down, you know that they aren't the right person for you.

 It could be that you're in the habit of choosing the wrong people.
 If you think this could be part of the problem, then take some time to think through what you want in a partner.
 What type of personality and character do you want them to have?
 Then, once you have this list, use it as you move forward looking for new partners.
-If the person doesn't fit what you're looking for, then don't waste your time or theirs.
+If a person doesn't fit what you're looking for, then don't waste your time or theirs.

 Relationships aren't easy, but they don't need to be as hard as when you unconsciously work against them.
 Learn to identify what's causing you to sabotage your relationships, and then you can make the necessary changes to have healthier relationships.